Bodeayman/Ready_Flutter_Components/README.md

 ## Stack and Column
 ### Stack allows multiple elements to be above each other , depending on their arragnement
 ### Column , the elements should respect the distance between them
+We still have sometimes to take about Positioned